rackerlabs/docs-developer-blog/_posts/2019-04-11-What-are-Data-Lakes-and-Why-Should-You-Care.md

 ---
 layout: post
-title: "What are Data Lakes and Why Should You Care?"
+title: "What are Data Lakes, and why should you care"
 date: 2019-04-11 00:01
 comments: true
 author: Ash Hornbeck